wuzhengy/TAU/Communication over DHT.md

 Nodes can opt to service more data if the notes holding big stake or power.

 ## Gossip in the mutable data
 The communication through DHT is not stable.
 There is no garantee of delivery.
-Gossip is an idea that each peer will talk about
+Gossip is an idea that each peer will talk about the observation, so that to relay the demand and message events.
 ### Gossip format
 #### Chat
-* mutable item key: pk + salt("gossip"); value: demand{ target pk + "profile"/"messageRoot" }; discussionLog { (target pk friend 1 pk ID + "sender pk ID" + timestamp in recent 5 minutes shortenned version) ; (target pk friend 2 pk ID + "sender pk ID" + timestamp in recent 5 minutes shortenned version) ... }
+* mutable item key: pk + salt("gossip"); value: demand{ sender pk id target pk id + "profile"/"messageRoot"; time stamp }; discussionLog { (target pk friend 1 pk ID + "sender pk ID" + timestamp) ; (target pk friend 2 pk ID + "sender pk ID" + timestamp) ... }

+   * pk_id: 4 bytes shorter version of pk.